1,928 hours

 The Olive Ridley Project protects sea turtles and their habitats through rescue and rehabilitation, scientific research, and education.
 Since 2018, Laamu's turtles have been safeguarded via a wide range of projects, including studying the local turtle populations through photo-ID, monitoring turtle nests at Six Senses Laamu and its neighboring islands, and collecting data on ghost nets found in and around the atoll.
 Collaborating with multiple organizations and stakeholders, the Olive Ridley Project developed the country’s first, hugely successful community-based sea turtle conservation project.

 The Sea Hub of Environmental Learning in Laamu (SHELL) is a multi-use space, designed for education and immersive marine conservation experiences.
 It is also home to our Maldives Underwater Initiative (MUI).
 It features a central exhibition space which invites you to explore the colorful and vibrant local marine life during out-of-the-ordinary encounters, in addition to offices, a marine laboratory, cinema room, and kids’ zone.
 Virtual and augmented reality technologies and conservation art, further enhance the space, with the goal of bringing you a fully immersive experience.
-The central gallery, also called the Tank, boasts a high-resolution LED display floor and five educational viewing booths for kids and adults.
-It features diverse underwater scenes of the Laamu atoll to get up close and personal to selected micro-topics about marine life.
+The central gallery, also called the Glass Bottom Boat, boasts a high-resolution LED display floor and five educational viewing booths for kids and adults.
+It features diverse underwater scenes of the Laamu atoll to get up close and personal to selected topics about marine life.
 Come to the SHELL for hands-on activities and to see how we manage our resources sustainably and carefully in Laamu.

 We are in Laamu to leave a legacy; we are committed to leaving this beautiful and unique part of the world better than how we found it.
 We achieve this through having a positive impact on the local community and giving back where help is most needed.
+We tackle plastic pollution through Refuse, Reduce, and Repurpose, replacing plastics with biodegradable packaging, growing our own produce, and creating sustainable alternatives in-house, whether sauces or chocolate

-Laamaseelu Masveriya, which means ‘Exemplary Fisher’ in Dhivehi, is implemented by our partner NGO Blue Marine Foundation and its affiliated local NGO, Maldives Resilient Reefs.
+We work with the small-scale artisanal fishers of Laamu Atoll to ensure that the local reef fish we source is caught in an equitable and sustainable way, with minimal ecological impact on the marine environment.
+The Fish for Tomorrow program is implemented by our partner NGO Blue Marine Foundation and its affiliated local NGO, Maldives Resilient Reefs.
 The program provides a sustainable local reef fish market, where fishers are no longer the issue to overfishing, but central to the solution.

 The Hello Hallu program, which means ‘Hello Solution’ in Dhivehi, educates school students about the environmental issues facing their communities and encourages them to create solutions to tackle problems and minimize negative impacts.
 Since the program launched, 944 local students have participated in the program, and in 2024 we were able to develop the program further by inviting 180 students into SHELL for hands on lessons.